Sunday, 10 September 2023

 Previous chapter

-The wooden framed cargo bed is attached to the chassis via three beams which are secured with U-shaped shackle pins.
-Access to insert the shackle pins is extremely difficult if you plan to keep the cargo bed, frame and beams separate, but there is an alternative build process to those in the instructions worth considering as I discovered.
+The wooden framed cargo body is attached to the chassis via three beams which are secured with U-shaped shackle pins.
+Access to insert the shackle pins is extremely difficult if you plan to keep the frame and beams separate, but there is an alternative build process to those in the instructions worth considering as I discovered.

-If you do use this method before attaching these three beam parts to the chassis be sure to dry fit them first when building up the remaining frame parts in step 7.
+If you do use this method before attaching these three beam parts, be sure to dry fit them first when building up the remaining frame parts in step 7.
 This way you can be sure both the cargo bed frame and the beams will mate nicely together.
 This alternative method of construction also makes life a whole lot simpler when adding the cab with the steering column attached.
-Likewise, propshafts and exhaust parts are easier to position with access from both above and below.
+Likewise, propshafts and exhaust parts are easier to position, with access from both above and below.

 There were zero injector pin marks on any of my wooden deck parts although there is a seam line around the outside which will require clean up.
 Slighty sanding and widening the inside of all the side frame brackets will also aid a better fit when it is time to mount the cargo bed sides.
 The various wooden parts have markedly different wood grain patterns and textures and are also moulded on both sides.
 The detail of all the brackets and other fittings is excellent, and the separate latches for the drop sides are a great detail, The only omission is there are no tie down hooks for the tarpaulin.
 These are items that would benefit from adding.